Electing a date for a surgery or other medical procedure

 - A good astrological calendar that gives you dates and times for transits of the Moon and planets, and Moon v/c information (I suggest the Celestial Guide calendars from Quicksilver Productions, if you’re in the United States.)

-- A transit list for the patient including transits of and to the personal planets and the outer planets.
+- A computer generated list of transits for the patient.
+You need transits of and to the personal planets, Chiron, and the outer planets.
 You can include Moon transits here if you want.
 I usually omit them from the list and eyeball them when I have found a date that looks good.